What is a startup pitch deck?

 • Use the structure from the Problem Framing Template: who is affected, what the current experience is, and what the ideal state looks like

-• Quantify the pain: '$47B wasted annually on X' is more compelling than 'companies struggle with X'
+• Quantify the pain: '$47B wasted annually on X' is more compelling than 'companies struggle with X'.
+Specific scenarios work too: 'Product managers spend 40 hours per month writing documents that become outdated in weeks'

 • Make it relatable: if investors can picture a specific person experiencing this problem, the emotional connection is made

-• The best problem slides come from founders who have lived the problem themselves or have deep, validated understanding from user research
+• The best problem slides come from founders who have lived the problem themselves or have deep, validated understanding from structured discovery

-Your one-sentence description is the most important sentence in the entire deck—it appears on the cover slide and sets the frame for everything that follows.
+Your one-sentence description is the most important sentence in the entire deck - it appears on the cover slide and sets the frame for everything that follows.
+If it requires explanation, it is not yet clear enough.
 The Universal Idea Model provides the exact structure: it forces you to define the form, the user, the function, the goal, the value, and the context of use in a single, clear statement.

 • The Universal Idea Model template: 'An [object] for [users] that [does something] in order to [achieve a goal].
 Users benefit by [getting something back] when [they are in a specific situation].'